 The Element Value is the value of the element you copied.
 For example, our copied element is the H1 on a page “Double Your Conversions with Exit-Intent Popup,” and it’s also the element value, meaning the value inside the CSS code.

 What can you do with HTML targeting?

-- Present customized messages with popups in the checkout,
+Present customized messages with popups at the checkout,

 Create and display different and multiple popups on pages with the same URL: Some pages may have the same URL.
 In such a case, URL targeting may not provide the desired results.
 You can set up HTML targeting not to annoy visitors with irrelevant messages.

 Show or hide popups based on HTML content.